New Honduras leader says she hopes to maintain Taiwan ties

 China has ramped up pressure to reduce Taiwan's international footprint, saying the democratically governed island is Chinese territory with no right to state-to-state ties.

-In comments to Taiwanese media after meeting Lai, who is in Honduras for the presidential inauguration, Castro thanked Taiwan.
+In comments to Taiwanese media after meeting Vice President William Lai, who is in Honduras for the presidential inauguration, Castro thanked Taiwan.

 "The people of Honduras are always grateful to the people of Taiwan for their support that they have always given us," she said, in a video clip carried by Taiwan's official Central News Agency.
 "We have worked together hand in hand for many years and hope to maintain this relationship."